Friday, November 13, 2026, 12-3PM USA ET

 - Key methodological strategies and tips for qualitative, quantitative, and mixed methods dissertations.

-- Developing a manageable timeline
+- Developing a manageable timeline.

 - Strategies for responding to challenges about using intersectionality in your dissertation.